yutingsdu/GeLuster/README.md

           $ ./run_me.sh

-        If you get the geluster_outdir/GeLuster.tsv, you have succesfully installed GeLuster.
+        If you get the geluster_outdir/GeLuster.tsv, congrats, you succesfully installed GeLuster.

 ===========================================================================